TRAVEL TIP: English food

 Cucumber sandwich, a classic afternoon snack

-And then there is a very popular snack or lunch, especially in the west of southern England: the Ploughman.
-That’s bread with ham and cheese and lots of vegetables – but a mostly great chutney:
+There is a very popular snack or lunch, especially in the west of southern England called Ploughman or The Ploughman’s Lunch.
+TThat’s bread with ham and cheese, lots of salad and a great chutney.

-Ploughman - the great specialty in the west of southern England
+Ploughman’s – a great specialty in the west of southern England

-Ploughman – the great specialty in the west of southern England
+Ploughman’s – a great specialty in the west of southern England

-By the way, there was also a couscous salad from the supermarket, where you can find really ingenious finished products of this kind.
-This is of course only a tiny selection, but it should make you want to come here – or just go well in this kind of food.
+By the way, there was also a couscous salad from the supermarket, where you can find really ingenious finished products like this.
+Of course, this is only a tiny selection, but it should make you want to come here –or just go out for a good meal with this kind of food.

 Breakfast:

-Especially with the private landlords in the B&Bs you always get an excellent, rich and above all homemade breakfast served.
+Especially with private landlords in B&Bs you always get an excellent, rich and above all homemade breakfast.
 Many even have a small menu from which you can choose what you want.
-Then it is easy anyway, but often you are only asked if you want “Full English”.
-This is the main course of the morning and consists of
+This makes it easy, but often you are only asked if you want “Full English”.
+This is the main course of the morning and consists of:

 • Grilled tomatoes

-• Sausages that were often selected by the host with a lot of love only after intensive tests and are usually incomparably good
+• Sausages which were often selected by the host with a lot of love and only after intensive tests.
+They are usually incomparably good.

 Smaller regional variations are absolutely common, but this is the classic “Full English Breakfast”.
-When serving, you are usually asked if you want a sauce for it.
+When breakfast is served, you are usually asked if you want a sauce for it.
 There is “red sauce” (that’s tomato ketchup!) and “brown sauce”.
-The latter is the English HP sauce and it hits much more british than continental taste.
-So take a little care when you don’t know them yet!
-But breakfast itself starts with the question of what you want.
-“Full” or only partially – then just say what you like or want to omit.
-After three days of “Full English” in a row at the latest, one is grateful for lighter alternatives – scrambled eggs on toast is a good and everywhere available variant.
-It also wants to decide whether you want tea (usually “English Breakfast Tea”) or prefer coffee (usually served in the pump can).
-After ordering, you first start to use the established buffet or the cereals (cereals etc.) and yoghurts standing at the table.
-Often there are (fresh) fruits.
+The latter is the English HP sauce and it is much more in keeping with British than continental tastes.
+So, take a little care if you have never tasted it before!
+Breakfast itself starts with the question of what you want.
+There is “Full” or only “partial.”
+Just say what you like or want to omit.
+After three days of “Full English” in a row at the latest, one is grateful for lighter alternatives – scrambled eggs on toast are available everywhere and are a good alternative.
+You also need to decide whether you want tea (usually “English Breakfast Tea”) or prefer coffee (usually served in a thermos jug with a pump).
+After ordering, you first start by helping yourself to cereals and yoghurts etc. at the established buffet table.
+There are often (fresh) fruits available.
 This is almost the first course.
-The ready-to-use orange set is also used.
-Then the drinks and toast bread (classic white or dark from whole grains) are served.
+You can also help yourself to orange juice.
+The drinks and toast (classic white or brown from whole grains) are served to your table.
 Butter and jam are provided.
-And here please very important: The English “marmalade” is ONLY the citrus jam, i.e. made from oranges or grapefruit.
-The sweet jams made from strawberries, cherry, etc. are called “jam”.
+Please note something very important: English “marmalade” is ONLY citrus jam, i.e., made from oranges or grapefruit.
+Sweet jams made from strawberries, cherries, etc. are called “jam”.
 Actually, both variants are always at the table.
-And then the ordered breakfast comes from the kitchen – in large portions, so you should plan enough space in the stomach for it.
-If you are still not satisfied, you will be happy to get toast bread after..
+Then your ordered breakfast comes from the kitchen – in large portions, so you should make sure you have enough space in your stomach for it!
+If you are still not full, they will be happy to give you more toast afterwards.

 A not-full English breakfast- the Baked Beans are missing